-Conclusions - HIA / EqIA Recommendation Overall option 2 scores more positively due to the larger number of potential sites and the opportunities this brings to meet the widest range of needs by enabling a greater mix of uses to be accommodated across a variety of sites.
+HIA / Fala Option 2 scores positively across the majority of the social and economic objective.
+Recommendation Overall option 2 scores more positively due to the larger number of potential sites and th opportunities this brings to meet the widest range of needs by enabling a greater mix of to be accommodated across a variety of sites.